MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-flight-submission.md

 * If you have not done so already, complete all the [prerequisites](create-and-manage-submissions-using-windows-store-services.md#prerequisites) for the Microsoft Store submission API.
 * [Obtain an Azure AD access token](create-and-manage-submissions-using-windows-store-services.md#obtain-an-azure-ad-access-token) to use in the request header for this method.
 After you obtain an access token, you have 60 minutes to use it before it expires.
 After the token expires, you can obtain a new one.
-* Create a package flight for an app in your Dev Center account.
-You can do this in the Dev Center dashboard, or you can do this by using the [create a package flight](create-a-flight.md) method.
+* Create a package flight for an app.
+You can do this in Partner Center, or you can do this by using the [create a package flight](create-a-flight.md) method.

 ## Request